anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 * Import order consistent for all IDEs
 * Everyone should commit the same line endings
 * Consistent placement of new lines of a source file

+### Comments

+* Do not push `TODO` or `FIXME` comments to master.
+Instead, either fix it immediately or create a JIRA issue that describes the user impact.

 ## Best Practices: